Putney Embankment Foreshore

 University Boat Race Marker

-The UBR marker strip visually connects the existing UBR marker stone with the marker on the north bank and the texts are located near to fixed benches on the site and just in front of the balustrade and river wall.
 The typeface used for the texts is called Doves Type, created in 1899 for The Doves Press, Hammersmith but thrown into the River Thames in the early 20th century following a feud between the owners of the press.
-A century later typographer, Robert Green, salvaged some of the type and has recreated a digital facsimile of the Doves Type and created a bespoke version of the font for use by Tideway.
+A century later typographer, Robert Green, salvaged some of the type to recreate a digital facsimile of the Doves Type and created a bespoke version of the font for use by Tideway.
 It features in several of the commissions and texts used on the sites.

-For the mechanical and electrical kiosk building, Claire has created a graphic artwork sandblasted into specially prepared granite blocks that clad part of the south, east and west walls.
-The design uses authentic plans and illustrations from books, archives at the National Maritime Museum, and local traditional boat builders and enthusiasts as its source to depict details of plans of a Thames skiff boat.
+For the mechanical and electrical building, Claire has created a graphic artwork sandblasted into specially prepared honed granite blocks that clad part of the south, east and west walls.
+The artwork uses authentic plans and illustrations from books, archives at the National Maritime Museum, and local traditional boat builders and enthusiasts as its source to depict details of plans of a Thames skiff boat.